warricksothr/RustBuild/README.md

 If you'd prefer to install it only for your user, just use a directory in your home for deployment.
 Something like "~/opt/rust/nightly" would be fine.

-Updating is as simple as entering the deployed directory, removing all the files and folders, and then perform steps 2 and 3 again.
+Updating is as simple as entering the deployed directory, removing all the files and folders, and then perform steps 2-4 again.
 (Because we used --link-local multirust doesn't care that we've changed the files.)

 ## Uninstallation

 * Remove the files and directories in the deployed directory (Step 1)

 ```shell
 # rm -rf /opt/rust/nightly
 ```

 * Unlink multirust (Step 2)

 ```shell
 # multirust remove-toolchain unofficial-nightly
 ```